 (Explain runway strip and RESA dimensions).
-Runway strip and RESA must be smooth, no ruts, no humps and no object except the objects that must be there by functions.
+Runway strip and RESA must be smooth, no ruts, no humps and no object except equipment or installation for air navigation or for aircraft safety purposes which must be at that location.
 The objects in runway strip and RESA must be frangible.